thompsonsed/pycoalescence/docs/_build/html/_sources/README_pycoalescence.rst.txt

     - Sample map dimensions must be smaller than fine map dimensions.
     - Fine map dimensions must be smaller than coarse map dimensions (supplied at the resolution of the fine map files).
-    - Dimensions of pristine fine and coarse maps must match their respective current map dimensions.
+    - Dimensions of historical fine and coarse maps must match their respective current map dimensions.
     - All offsets must maintain the smaller map within the larger map
     - If any files are supplied as 'null', map sizes must still be provided.
 This is important for sample map size, but should be corrected in a future update for coarse map files.